Swaran Lata (actress): Film career

-An exceptional and wondrous story about how she entered the realm of acting trails Swaran.
-Her parents died when she was very young and she lived most of her adolescent life with her elder brother, whom she recalls "very strict" on her.
-However, it is the story of how she got discovered that Swaran tells with great passion: "I was a student at a college in Lucknow, India.
+Swaran's parents died when she was very young and she lived most of her adolescent life with her elder brother, whom she recalls being "very strict" on her.
+However, it is the story of how she got discovered that Swaran tells with great passion:"I was a student at a college in Lucknow, India.
 When I was traveling from Delhi to Lucknow, a few film directors happened to see me.
 They approached me to act in films but I was not interested at first.
-One of them then went to my elder brother with the offer, and to my utmost surprise he agreed".

-Swaran Lata started her career as a stage actress.
+One of them then went to my elder brother with the offer, and to my utmost surprise he agreed".Swaran Lata started her career as a stage actress.
 Her first film was Awaaz released in 1942.
-Her position as a lead actress secured when she played the lead in the box office hit Rattan (1944).
-She fell for Nazir, her co-star Preet and Laila Majnu (both 1945) and married him.
-Swaran and Nazir migrated to Pakistan at the time of the Partition of India in 1947.
-They left everything they had behind in Bombay and shifted to Lahore, Punjab.
+Her position as a lead actress was secured when she played the lead in the box office hit Rattan (1944).
+She fell for Nazir, her co-star in Preet and Laila Majnu (both 1945) and married him.
+At the time of the Partition of India in 1947 Swaran and Nazir, left everything they had behind in Bombay and migrated to Pakistan, settling in Lahore, Punjab.
 The duo had to start from scratch and were considered among the pioneers of the early Pakistani film industry.

 Swaran Lata was the lead actress of Pakistan's first ever silver jubilee film Pheray (1949).
 This film was a Punjabi film but she was comfortable as an Urdu language speaker who was educated in Lucknow, the home of Urdu littérateurs.
 For the film, she was coached in Punjabi language by Baba Alam Siahposh, a Punjabi poet, who was also one of the lyricists of the film songs.

 As a lead actress, Laarey (1950), Naukar (1955), Heer (1955) were her famous films, and as a supporting actress, Sawaal (1966) was her famous film.
 From 1960 onwards, she cut back her film appearances and mainly shifted towards supporting roles until she gracefully retired in 1971.

 In her lifetime, Swaran worked with great names like Prithviraj Kapoor and Motilal in India and with Santosh Kumar, Darpan, Inayat Hussain Bhatti and Habib in Pakistan.

 Personal life

-She married actor Nazir Ahmed Khan and had four children including three daughters and one son.
-Her grandson is actor Nauman Ijaz.
+Lata was initially married to Pessi Billimoria, whom she reportedly divorced in late 1945.
+The same year, she married actor Nazir Ahmed Khan.
+The couple had four children including three daughters and one son.
+Famous Pakistani actor Nauman Ijaz is her grandson.